What is AWS? and why does good web hosting matter?

 What are the benefits?

 Amazon has a global infrastructure designed to allow organisations to service their customers around the world.
-The worldwide server locations and multiple servers within each region allow organisations to choose locations close to their customers for speed, but more crucially, this setup has been designed for optimum performance in the event of server outage.
+The worldwide server locations and multiple servers within each region allow organisations to choose locations close to their customers for speed, but more crucially, this setup has been designed for optimum performance in the event of a server outage.
 Their promise is to aim to provide 99.99 % uptime.

 Reliability is not the only benefit of the AWS setup however; flexibility and scalability are also key: ten years ago it might have taken 6 months to increase the level of power to support a website, in recent years perhaps a few days, and now it can be done instantly.
 Traditional hosting companies allow us to purchase hosting of a fixed size for a fixed amount of time.
 The AWS Pay-as-you-go model allows its customers to rent space literally by the hour or even by the minute, and to change the amount of power flexibly.

 As an illustration of the benefits: several years ago there were rumours that a high profile celebrity was going to mention one of our clients (a north-east based charity) on Twitter.
-We were concerned that their website, on a standard hosting package, might crash if the traffic suddenly increased, but we didn’t have the ability to respond to the circumstances, and didn’t want to tie the charity in to a costly package for a year.
-Had we had the flexibility of AWS, we could literally have doubled the hosting capacity for the following hours, bringing it back down again once the twitter frenzy died down, with no risk to the customer.
+We were concerned that their website, on a standard hosting package, might crash if the traffic suddenly increased, but we didn’t have the ability to respond to the circumstances and didn’t want to tie the charity into a costly package for a year.
+Had we had the flexibility of AWS, we could literally have doubled the hosting capacity for the following hours, bringing it back down again once the Twitter frenzy died down, with no risk to the customer.

-On a more recent project we were able to capitalise on the flexibility AWS has given us by renting a large amount of power for a short period of time to generate maps for a bespoke navigation application.
+On a more recent project, we were able to capitalise on the flexibility AWS has given us by renting a large amount of power for a short period of time to generate maps for a bespoke navigation application.
 Before the AWS model, the cost for renting the capacity we needed could have been prohibitive to the project’s success.
 Again Amazon’s initial problem has led to them creating something that has revolutionised the hosting provision.

-Back to the Christmas rush problem that Amazon originally faced: Black Friday and Christmas sales have always been likely to strike fear into the hearts of developers, project managers and business-owners alike and no one wants to spend Christmas Eve tackling an offline website.
-AWS allows you to instigate pre-emptive scaling, allowing you to reserve increased space for specific periods of the year that will see heavy traffic, and allowing peace of mind that a website will be able to deal with these busy periods without it costing the earth.
+Back to the Christmas rush problem that Amazon originally faced: Black Friday and Christmas sales have always been likely to strike fear into the hearts of developers, project managers and business owners alike and no one wants to spend Christmas Eve tackling an offline website.
+AWS allows you to instigate pre-emptive scaling, allowing you to reserve increased space for specific periods of the year that will see heavy traffic and allowing peace of mind that a website will be able to deal with these busy periods without it costing the earth.

 Need for Speed